 Get Debaucherous On Pink Street

 Rua Nova do Carvalho, also known as Rua Cor de Rosa (“Pink Street“) was given its nickname because, well… the whole street is painted pink.
 The neighborhood there, Cais do Sodré, is Lisbon’s former Red Light District and has been given a major makeover in recent years.
-Now, it’s one of the hottest nightclub areas of the city.
+Now, it’s one of the hottest places to stay if you like a solid nightlife scene.

 It’s pretty centrally located, close to the Mercado da Ribeira and Rua Augusta’s Arch on Praça do Comércio just off the water.
 If you’re looking for a big night out, this is definitely the place to be, and one of the big things to do in Lisbon.